kazurayam/katalon-studio-texts-diff/docs/index.md

         "equalRows": 5
     }

-You can quickly parse the returned JSON string into an instance of `java.util.Map` using `groovy.json.JsonSlurper` and get access to the content.
+With this JSON, you can quickly find if the 2 input texts or different or not.
+You can parse the returned JSON string into an instance of `java.util.Map` using `groovy.json.JsonSlurper` and get access to the content.
 The `ex02` contains sample script how to do it.
 == ex03 diff 2 strings and print the stats to console - as Plain Old Class == ex11 diff 2 files with relative paths to the current working directory == ex12 diff 2 files with relative paths to the specified base directory